SmajloSlovakian/NieKity/DEVNOTES.md

 storage niki:var Stack is a list, top of the stack is Stack[-1] (last item pushed) it is used to communicate between functions

-storage niki:var Bus is a compound, where you can assemble data structures easily
+storage niki:var Bus is a compound, which you can use to store data in when stack is not sufficient

 Data types:
 - DataPath